inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 ```

 PERSIST THE PGADMIN CONFIGURATION<br>
-To avoid needing to set up the server every time you start the pgAdmin service map a folder on the host to the pgAdmin config folder.
+To avoid needing to set up the server every time you start pgAdmin, map a folder on the host to the pgAdmin config folder.
 1. created a pgadmin-config folder on the host.
 2. updated the permissions so that anyone could rwx `chmod 777 /config/pgadmin-config´
 3. mapped that to a volume in the pgAdmin container so that changes to the config will be saved on my machine